busbud/coding-challenge-frontend-b/README.md

 ## Solution

-For this challenge I've created a react microsite served from an ExpressJS server.
+For this challenge I've created a react Microsite served from an ExpressJS server.

 ### Server